What are smart beta strategies? A guide to modern diversification

 • Value-seekers may target undervalued stocks using metrics like price-to-book ratios.

-Knowing your objectives ensures the strategy aligns with your goals.
+Knowing your objectives can help you assess whether the strategy aligns with your goals.

 2. Research smart beta funds and ETFs